5 ways robots help render safe bombs

-A robot also can act as a percussion actuated non-electric disrupter gun, which enables the bomb technician to disrupt suspected improvised explosive devices.
+A robot also can deploy as a percussion actuated non-electric disrupter, which enables the bomb technician to disrupt suspected improvised explosive devices.

-Rogers said the robot can be used to transport the PAN disrupter to the explosive device using a manipulator arm.
+Rogers said the robot can be used to transport the disrupter tool to the explosive device using a manipulator arm.
 This lets the technician aim and fire the disrupter from a safe distance.